axiinyaa/interactions-database/README.md

 ## How do I use it?
 It's quite simple.

-First, import the module like so, making sure to pass in a unique string identifier. **CHANGING THIS VALUE ONCE SET IS NOT RECOMMENDED**
+First, import the module like so.

 ```py
 import interactions